D-Day anniversaries

 D-Day Experience

-Discover the D-Day Experience and its different areas: two museums, an immersive attraction unique in the world, a giant screen 3D cinema, a memorial dedicated to airborne troops, a souvenir shop and a military antiques shop.
-Spread over more than 10,000 m², our site invites you to live an incredible experience combining education and entertainment following the principle of “edutainment”, in the heart of a place steeped in history.
+Discover the D-Day Experience and its various spaces: two museums, a unique immersive attraction, a giant-screen 3D cinema, a memorial dedicated to the airborne troops, a souvenir shop, and a military antiques shop.
+Spread over more than 10,000 m², our site invites you to enjoy an incredible experience blending education and entertainment, following the principle of “edutainment,” in the heart of a place steeped in history.

 D-Day Experience Normandy